RIPE-NCC/ripe-database-documentation/docs/14.Appendices/01-Appendix-A--Syntax-of-Object-Attributes.md

 **org:** &lt;org-id&gt;

 This optional attribute may be used in any object type.
-It references an existing **organization** object.
+It references an existing **organisation** object.
 For some resource objects, it is a required attribute.
-In these cases, the referenced organization object represents the entity that holds the resource.
+In these cases, the referenced organisation object represents the entity that holds the resource.
 In other objects, it can be used to specify a business relationship.
-The value of this attribute is the ID of the **organization** object.
+The value of this attribute is the ID of the **organisation** object.
 It is required in the **inetnum** and **inet6num** objects with ‘ALLOCATED-BY-RIR', ‘ALLOCATED PA', ‘ALLOCATED PI' and ‘ALLOCATED UNSPECIFIED' status values.

 The "org:" attribute is single-valued in the **inetnum**, **inet6num** and **aut-num** objects, and it is multi-valued in all other objects.

-**org-name:** &lt;organization-name&gt;
+**org-name:** &lt;organisation-name&gt;

-Specifies the name of the organization that this **organization** object represents in the RIPE Database.
+Specifies the name of the organisation that this **organisation** object represents in the RIPE Database.
 This is an ASCII-only text attribute.
 This restriction is because the attribute is a look-up key and the RIPE Database protocol does not allow specifying character sets in queries.
-The user can put the name of the organization using Latin 1 character set in the "descr:" attribute if required.
+The user can put the name of the organisation using Latin 1 character set in the "descr:" attribute if required.
 But any use of non-ASCII characters in any object may cause problems during the update process.

 **org-type:**

-Specifies the type of the organization.
-The possible values are shown in the section '[Description of the ORGANIZATION Object](../04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md#description-of-the-organization-object)'.
+Specifies the type of the organisation.
+The possible values are shown in the section ['Description of the ORGANIZATION Object'](../04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md#description-of-the-organisation-object)'.

-**organization**: &lt;org-id&gt;
+**organisation**: &lt;org-id&gt;

-Specifies the ID of an organization object.
+Specifies the ID of an organisation object.
 When creating this object, the value of this attribute is automatically generated.
 The user has to specify an "AUTO" ID by setting the value to "AUTO-1" or "AUTO-1&lt;letterCombination&gt;, so that the database will assign the ID automatically.

 **origin:** &lt;as-number&gt;
 Specifies the AS Number that originates the route.
 The corresponding **aut-num** object should exist in the database.